microsoft/qsharp-language/Specifications/QIR/Data-Types.md

 ### Reference and Alias Counting

 QIR specifies a set of runtime functions for types that are represented as pointers that may be used by the language-specific compiler to expose them as immutable types in the language.
+The exception is the `%Qubit*` type, for which no such functions exist since the management of quantum memory is distinct from classical memory management.

 To ensure that unnecessary copying of data can be avoided, QIR distinguishes two kinds of counts that can be tracked: reference counts and alias counts.